Patterns of Geodesics, Shearing, and Anosov Representations of the Modular Group

 The Pappus representations arise as the projective symmetry groups of {\it convex marked box orbits\/}.
 A {\it convex marked box\/} is convex quadrilateral with two additional marked points on a pair of opposite edges.
 One gets a marked box orbit by starting with one marked box and iteratively applying operations that are derived from Pappus's Theorem, a classic theorem in projective geometry.
-Figure 1.1 shows part of a marked box orbit.

 The Pappus representations are nowadays classified as {\it relatively Anosov groups in the Barbot component\/}.
 This point is view is exposited in [{\bf BLV\/}] and [{\bf KL\/}].
-Let ${\cal P\/} \subset \cal DFR$ denote the subset consisting of Pappus modular group representations.
-The component $\cal B$ of $\cal DFR$ containing $\cal P$ is called the {\it Barbot component\/}.
+Let ${\mathcal P\/} \subset \mathcal DFR$ denote the subset consisting of Pappus modular group representations.
+The component $\mathcal B$ of $\mathcal DFR$ containing $\mathcal P$ is called the {\it Barbot component\/}.
 It is partially understood thanks to [{\bf S0\/}] and [{\bf BLV\/}].

 In [{\bf BLV\/}], T. Barbot, G.-S. Lee, and V. P. Valerio build on [{\bf S0\/}] and construct a $3$-parameter family of Anosov representations which are defined in terms of modified operations on marked boxes.
 Using their {\it morphed marked boxes\/} (my terminology) they construct a $4$-parameter family of representations of $\Z/3 * \Z/3$ into $SL_3(\R)$, all of which are Anosov.